 Living Knowledge Network

-The British Library’s Living Knowledge Network includes dozens of UK public libraries, and provides a way for more people around the country to access British Library exhibitions.
-Regional exhibitions will often include local artefacts and programming that bring subjects to life for communities.
-The Living Knowledge Network also offers streamed and recorded cultural events for free.
+The Living Knowledge Network (LKN) helps more people in the UK access British Library exhibitions.
+Public libraries put on regional versions of exhibitions that bring subjects to life for communities.
+You can also access streamed and recorded cultural events for free.